What Is Zero Waste?

 Worse, all this excessive production and waste is at the heart of climate change, for which zero waste is one of the fastest, easiest and most effective solutions.

-For anything you have to buy new, aim for quality, durable products that can be easily repaired, reused, and eventually (if need be) recycled.
+Brands that create sustainable and quality alternatives that can be repaired, reused, and eventually (if need be) recycled.

-- Reusable water bottle: We all know how wasteful water bottles are.
+- Eco friendly reusable water bottle: We all know how wasteful water bottles are.
 Yet still, we buy over 1 million of them per minute, according to EcoWatch.
 Just say no!

-- Reusable cutlery: The amount of waste and pollution created by the life of plastic utensils is horrifying.
+- Eco friendly cutlery: The amount of waste and pollution created by the life of plastic utensils is horrifying.
 Avoid using new plastic cutlery every time you buy lunch by keeping a set of either bamboo or stainless steel cutlery with you.

 - Reusable shopping bags: According to Ecowatch, 1 million plastic bags are used every minute, despite that this is likely the single easiest plastic to refuse.
 Take your own bag every time you go shopping.
 It can be virtually any bag you have lying around the house.

-- Zero waste food containers: From buying groceries in bulk to getting takeaway or leftovers, you can save lots of landfill waste with a few simple jars.
+- Zero waste food containers: From buying groceries in bulk to getting takeaway in reusables, you can save on landfill waste by using a few simple jars or being diligent about remembering those plastic free food storage containers and eco friendly lunch bags and boxes.

 FINAL THOUGHTS ON – WHAT IS ZERO WASTE?